-The Policy Survey is completed at the State level and is submitted by the State's chief election officer or their designee.
-While EAVS data is collected at the jurisdiction level, the State is responsible for coordinating jurisdiction responses and providing a complete set of responses to the EAC.
-Each State's chief election officer is also responsible for certifying their State's final EAVS data submission as accurately as possible.
+The Policy Survey is completed at the state level and is submitted by the state's chief election officer4 or their designee.
+While EAVS data is collected at the jurisdiction5 level, the state is responsible for coordinating jurisdiction responses and providing a complete set of responses to the EAC.
+Each state's chief election officer is also responsible for certifying their state's final EAVS data submission as being as complete and accurate.

-The State's chief election officer may or may not be the person who is responsible for managing their State's (and, where applicable, jurisdictions') response.
-Before each EAVS is administered, every State will designate a point of contact (POC) who will receive information and important documents relating to the survey and will manage the State's (and, where applicable, jurisdictions') response.
-At the State's discretion, the POC does not have to be the chief election official, and the State may designate multiple POCs.
-The EAC will periodically seek to interview State POCs in order to better understand their experiences completing the EAVS and to gather information on how the EAC can better support States in submitting their data.
-In the summer before the election for which the data are being sought, the EAC will request that each State's EAC Standards Board State designee provide the name and contact information for the State's POC(s).
+The state's chief election officer may or may not be the person who is responsible for managing their state's (and, where applicable, jurisdictions') response.
+Before each EAVS is administered, every state will designate a point of contact (POC) who will receive information and important documents relating to the survey and will manage the state's (and, where applicable, jurisdictions') response.
+At the state's discretion, the POC does not have to be the chief election official, and the state may designate multiple POCs.
+The EAC will periodically seek to interview state POCs in order to better understand their experiences completing the EAVS and to gather information on how the EAC can better support states in submitting their data.
+In the summer before the election for which the data are being sought, the EAC will request that each state's EAC Standards Board state designee provide the name and contact information for the state's POC(s).
+State POC(s) may be updated at any time while Policy Survey or EAVS data are being collected.
+To do so, a current POC or the state's chief election officer should contact the email address listed on the project website and provide the name and contact information (email address and phone number) for new POC(s).

 The EAC intends to release the EAVS and Policy Survey questions at least 3 months before the election for which the data are being sought.
 The survey questions will be posted on the EAC website.
-The Policy Survey data for each State is due before the election for which the data are being sought.
-The due date for each State's EAVS data is the first business day in February following the election for which the data are being sought.
-This deadline allows time for the EAC to review data submissions and for the State to make data corrections before the final data due date of the first business day in March following the election for which the data are being sought.
-The EAC then analyzes the data and provides to Congress a report of the data no later than June 30 following the election for which the data no later than June 30 following the election for which the data no later than June 30 following the election for which the data no later than June 30 following the election for which the data are being sought.
+The Policy Survey data for each state is due before the election for which the data are being sought.
+The due date for each state's EAVS data is the first business day in February following the election for which the data are being sought.
+6 This deadline allows time for the EAC to review data submissions for completeness and accuracy.
+States will be provided with two opportunities to make corrections to their EAVS data and review how the data will be portrayed in the EAC's data analysis.
+The due date for the final EAVS data is the first business day in March following the election for which the data are being sought.
+The EAC then uses the data to provide a report to Congress no later than June 30 following the election for which the data are being sought.

-&lt;sup>4 As designated pursuant to 52 U.S.C. § 20302(b)(1).
+4 As designated pursuant to 52 U.S.C. § 20302(b)(1).

-&lt;sup>5 What constitutes a jurisdiction is defined by each State.
-Most States report EAVS data on the level of the county (or county equivalent, such as parishes or boroughs) and some States also report data for independent cities in addition to counties.
-Other States report data at the township level.
+5 What constitutes a jurisdiction is defined by each state.
+Most states report EAVS data on the level of the county (or county equivalent, such as parishes or boroughs) and some states also report data for independent cities in addition to counties.
+Other states report data at the township level.
 Territories and federal districts typically each report as one jurisdiction.

-Appendix A contains a list of anticipated dates for EAVS-related activities for the surveys that will be conducted between 2020 and 2030.
+Appendix A contains a list of anticipated dates for EAVS-related activities for the surveys that will be conducted between 2022 and 2032.

-Project Website, Survey Documentation,

-and Training Materials
+Project Website, Survey Documentation, and Training Materials